 Certain home remedies can ease your symptoms and promote recovery:

-- Drink plenty of clear liquids, like water, ginger ale, or clear soup.
-Some people may suck on ice chips or popsicles to increase their fluid intake.
-Oral rehydration solutions, like Pedialyte, may also help restore fluid and electrolyte balance when you’re ill.
+- Drink plenty of clear liquids.
+Oral rehydration solutions, like Pedialyte, may also help restore fluid and electrolyte balance.

 Medical treatment

-If you have a high fever or blood present in your stool, avoid anti-diarrhea treatments, like bismuth subsalicylate (Pepto-Bismol) and loperamide (Imodium).
+In cases of infectious diarrhea, doctors may even warn against taking anti-diarrheal drugs because they may back up the bacteria or viruses in your digestive tract, extending your illness.
+If you have a high fever or blood in your stool, avoid anti-diarrhea treatments like bismuth subsalicylate (Pepto-Bismol) and loperamide (Imodium).

-Ideally, liquid bowel movements will resolve on their own as the body passes the bacteria or other harmful factors that were contributing to your illness.
+Liquid bowel movements often resolve independently as the body passes the bacteria or other harmful factors contributing to your illness.

 However, if you have bloody or regular diarrhea that lasts longer than 48 hours, contact a doctor to make sure your symptoms do not get worse.